amarnathbh/DockerPipeline/README.md

     2. Jenkins is notified using githubhook and download the code repository.
     3. Jenkins job1 - Docker builds image and runs the image.
     4. Job1 trigger the email notification
-    5. job1 trigger the other job2
+    5. job1 trigger the other job2 -Test

 #### Build
   1. Use this link to install Jenkins on Centos